 Higher education institutions play a critical role in Ireland’s economy and innovation system, which is based on a strong and growing engagement agenda with industry and local communities, the emergence of new learning environments and strong multidisciplinary research teams.
 This report offers practical recommendations on how Ireland can enhance and sustain the outcomes.

 The tax burden on labour income is expressed by the tax wedge, which is a measure of the net tax burden on labour income borne by the employee and the employer.

-Ireland has the 8th lowest tax wedge among the 34 OECD member countries.
-The average single worker in Ireland faced a tax wedge of 28.2% in 2014 compared with the OECD average of 36.0%.
+Ireland had the 29th lowest tax wedge among the 35 OECD member countries in 2016.
+The country occupied the same position in 2015.
+The average single worker in Ireland faced a tax wedge of 27.1% in 2016 compared with the OECD average of 36.0%.

 These country specific notes provide figures and commentary from the Taxation and Skills publication that examines how tax policy can encourage skills development in OECD countries.